aws-samples/aws-hpc-tutorials/content/09-hpc-kubernetes/09-cleanup.md

 eksctl delete cluster -f ~/environment/eks-hpc.yaml
 ```

-This command will delete all CloudFormation stacks related to the Amazon EKS cluster.
-It will take several minutes for all resources to be removed.
+This command will delete the EKS cluster through AWS CloudFormation.
+It will take several minutes to complete.

 #### Conclusion